xoolive/traffic/docs/paper/sectflow.rst

 Xavier Olive and Luis Basora

-| *This notebook comes with the paper publish at ATM Seminar 2019.*
+| *This notebook comes with the paper published at ATM Seminar 2019.*
 | Details are presented in the paper.
 The following code is provided for
   reproducibility concerns.